 What is your average class size?

 Depending on the subject, classes can be anywhere from 5-18, with the average class size of 15.
 A small student body provides lots of chances to stand out and make close friends.
 The majority of students are in grades 9-12, with a small middle school for grades 7-8.

 Are you primarily a boarding or day school?

-Approximately 90% of our cadets board and 10% are local day students.
+Approximately 80% are boarding 20% are local day students.
 Both options work well, so let’s discuss the right fit when you visit.

 How diverse are your students?

 Students hail from states across the U.S. and from diverse countries.
 Our domestic and international diversity allows students to get to know others and expand their horizons.
 We offer a number of multicultural activities, trips, and lessons to create global awareness.

 How does boarding school prepare students for college?